pcgentry/candy_machine/readme.md

 ### Accuracy

-Another thing we can look at is accuracy over time for each simulation:
+Another thing we can look at is accuracy over time for each simulation.

+Because of the non-deterministic nature of the random model and the structure of the code, Random starts at an artificially high accuracy rating.
+However over time, you can see it trend down towards an expected 50/50 accuracy.

+On the other hand the **tree** model quickly trains to an improved accuracy after a few nights and stays in that range.
+It is worth noting that it gets trained with every wuzzle looking at candy, so even by the end of the first night, it has had **(Number of Wuzzles x Number of Simulations)** of data points to train on.

 ![](images/random_machine_accuracy.png)
 ![](images/dt_machine_accuracy.png)